One family.

 Jere loved many things, but especially his family, his family’s bourbon and his Cadillac.
 Personable and straightforward like his father Jim Beam, he helped guide the company through Prohibition and two world wars.
 He led construction of the new distillery in Bullitt County, KY, where he moved into an old boarding house on the grounds.
 The home still bears his name today and lives on the National Register of Historic Places.
 Despite the wars overseas, he made trips abroad, introducing the Beam name to Europe and beyond.
 Because of Jere, the world was introduced to what would become the world’s #1 bourbon.

-Frederick “Booker” Noe II
+Image of Frederick “Booker” Noe II

 Frederick